MolecularAI/maize/docs/docs/userguide.rst

 Looped execution
 ^^^^^^^^^^^^^^^^
 The above example represents a case of a single execution.
 We may however be interested in performing some form of continuous repeating computation.
-This can be achieved by not returning from :meth:`~maize.core.node.Node.run`, but maize also provides a convenience :meth:`~maize.core.node.Node.loop` generator method.
-Here is our example continuously sending the same string over and over (akin to the Unix ``yes`` command):
+This can be accomplished by passing ``loop=True`` to the node or subgraph when adding it to the workflow.
+The following node, when used with looping, will continuously send the same value, akin to the Unix ``yes`` command:

 .. code-block:: python